ibrahimcinaroglu/Malaga-Streetview-Challenge/README.md

 In:ECCV 2020 Workshop on Perception for Autonomous Driving(PAD).
 ECCV (23 August2020)
 ```

-The dataset is based on the RobotCar dataset described in this paper:
+The dataset is based on the Málaga Stereo and Laser Urban Dataset (Downtown subpart) described in this paper:

 ```
 Blanco-Claraco, J.L., Moreno-Duenas, F.A., J, G.J.: